U.S. FAA clears 45% of commercial plane fleet after 5G deployed | Business

 U.S. FAA clears 45% of commercial plane fleet after 5G deployed

-The FAA said the aircraft and altimeter approvals open "runways at as many as 48 of the 88 airports most directly affected by 5G C-band interference."
-But the agency warned that "even with these new approvals, flights at some airports may still be affected."
+The FAA told Boeing in a letter Sunday reviewed by Reuters that it was granting approvals for specific runways and planes with certain altimeters "because the susceptibility to interference from 5G C-band emissions has been minimized."
 AT&T and Verizon, which won nearly all of the C-Band spectrum in an $80 billion auction last year, on Jan.
 3 agreed to buffer zones around 50 airports to reduce interference risks and take other steps to reduce potential interference for six months.

 The U.S. Federal Aviation Administration (FAA) said Sunday it had cleared an estimated 45% of the U.S. commercial airplane fleet to perform low-visibility landings at many airports where 5G C-band will be deployed starting Wednesday.
 The FAA has warned that potential interference could affect sensitive airplane instruments such as altimeters and make an impact on low-visibility operations.